• Menu menu

 • Inkjet printers

-• Optomec Aerosoljet-Drucker
+• Optomec aerosol jet printers

 Our aerosol jet printing process is a non-contact direct structuring process with high resolution (up to 10µm) and also enables the use of non-planar substrates and the creation of 2.5D structures.